 "The People's Portfolio" Book

-We hope to make an iconic five-chapter coffee-table book, entitled The People's Portfolio, that will showcase the global human rights movement and become the manifesto for our foundation.
+We have begun production on an iconic five-chapter coffee-table book, entitled The People's Portfolio, that will showcase the global human rights movement and become the manifesto for our foundation.
 This will be the culmination of a decade's work capturing social and political upheaval around the globe, and will ensure the enduring legacy of civil society's greatest leaders across the world.

 New Mural at the Center for Civil and Human Rights

 To coincide with their opening in 2014, the Center for Civil and Human Rights commissioned Platon to create a 36-foot mural depicting life-sized portraits of human rights defenders.
 As the Center continues to evolve and shine new light on stories and leaders that are relevant today, they have commissioned Platon to create an updated mural to reflect our changing times.
 We are currently considering material from our Congo mission for this project.